alexplash/project_cerebrus_public/README.md

 Create a Python virtual environment, then install the dependencies for the component you are running.

-For the MacBook EEG pipeline:
+For the personal computer EEG pipeline:

 ```bash
 pip install -r requirements.txt
 ```

-For the robot Raspberry Pi:
+For the robot:

 ```bash
 pip install -r requirements_robot.txt